 What’s your favourite thing about working here?

 I’m a mechanical engineer; I studied in the United States, England, and the Netherlands.
 I travelled a lot and I worked in a power station.
 It was enjoyable but just wasn’t enough for me.
 Then I came here because I used to help my father in a different bar when I was younger so for me this kind of business was special.
 The people who usually come here, they are very old, around 80 or 90 years of age, and they tell you that when they were children they used to come here with their grandma and grandad, so all of these stories makes the place very special for me.

-From the way Alejandro talks about Casa Montaña, you can feel how passionate he is about the restaurant, and ensuring the food and wines are always of the highest quality.
-With increased COVID safety measures, Casa Montaña is still open for business, despite the fewer tables and fewer tourists.
+24/7 VALENCIA: From the way Alejandro talks about Casa Montaña, you can feel how passionate he is about the restaurant, and ensuring the food and wines are always of the highest quality.
 Alejandro tells me that he is hopeful for the future of Casa Montaña as they’ve had the time now to work on things to better the restaurant.
-He is positive tourists will return once they are able to, but for now you can be guaranteed that Casa Montaña is still buzzing with character, traditional food and an exquisite selection of wine.
+You can be guaranteed that Casa Montaña is buzzing with character, traditional food and an exquisite selection of wine.

 Report by Priyanka Nagpal